shivasr/image-processor/README.md

 * Listens to requests at blobl-storage:8082 and accepts Job objects at /api/v1/blob and reports status at /api/v1/blob/{id}/status

 ## Pre-requisites
-This solution requires Docker and Docker Compose to be installed.
+* This solution requires Docker and Docker Compose to be installed.
+* This solution is built on version of JDK 11.
+* This solution requires docker and docker-compose installed on the machine.

 ## Installation